The

 Chozha’s descendants.
 The Inscription

 mentions that he was called Bhuvanaikaraman.
-From the inscription it was
+From the inscription, it was

 concluded that “Kachatheevu” – Island was conquered by him.

 The inscription at Kaveripakkam Sri Sundara Varadharaja Perumal temple belongs to the Sundara Chozha's 6th reign year.
-This inscription records the donation of 90 Sheep/goat to the Kalapriya Devar Temple by Chambakkan of Kumara Chetti's son.
+This inscription records the donation of 90 Sheep/goat to the Kalapriya Devar Temple by Chambakkan of Kumara Chetti.
 He owned a shop at Kalapriya Angadi in Paduvur Kottam Siruthimiri Nattu "Kirthi Marthandam" Nagar.
-Based on this inscription some of the experts like S R Balasubramaniar, the Kalapriya Marthandam temple might have existed in Kaveripakkam itself and might have been destroyed.
+Based on this inscription, some of the experts like S R Balasubramaniar, the Kalapriya Marthandam temple might have existed in Kaveripakkam itself and might have been destroyed.
 However, this was not accepted by KG Krishnan and C R Srinivasan.
 It

-was told that the original Shiva Lingam was of Dhara Lingam with 16 flat surfaces
+was said that the original Shiva Lingam, the Dhara Lingam with 16 flat surfaces, also called the sodasha Lingam, was stolen.
+The same was recovered

 and once again stolen.